7Cass/secure-password-challenge/README.md

 1. Fork the Repository
 2. Create a new branch for your feature/fix
 3. After submitting your changes, open a new pull request.

+## License 📜

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.